-I took a Sho’t Left to Mpumalanga in March 2019 with South African Tourism and had an unforgettable time!
+I took a Sho’t Left to Mpumalanga in March 2019 with South African Tourism.

 As a travel blogger, I have been to many places in South Africa and around the world and Mpumalanga ranks in my favourites list.